 - User-management capabilities, with file access from anywhere

 - Granular permissions: read, edit, comment

-- HIPAA Vault’s renowned managed services with tier-less, dedicated live support, with less than 15-minute response-times to critical alerts.
+- HIPAA Vault’s renowned managed services with tier-less, dedicated live support, with less than 15-minute response times to critical alerts.

-Above all, you’ll have the peace of mind that your important patient files will reach their destination securely – without worrying about delivery mishaps, hackers, or hard drive failures.
+Above all, you’ll have peace of mind that your important patient files will reach their destination securely – without worrying about delivery mishaps, hackers, or hard drive failures.

 HIPAA Vault is the leading provider of HIPAA compliant solutions, enabling healthcare providers, business organizations, and government agencies to secure their protected health information from data breaches, threats, and security vulnerabilities.
 Customers trust HIPAA Vault to mitigate risk, actively monitor and protect their infrastructure, and ensure that systems stay online at all times.
 In addition to providing secure infrastructure and compliance for health companies, HIPAA Vault provides a full array of HIPAA compliant cloud solutions, including secure hosting and email, HIPAA compliant WordPress, secure file sharing, and more.